web2solutions/dhxMVP/README.md

     - test
     - git-add-commit-push
  - gulp build-installer-mac - generate a Mac installer of the current build.
- - gulp build-installer-window - generate a Windows installer of the current build.
+ - gulp build-installer-windows - generate a Windows installer of the current build.
  - gulp build-installer-linux - generate a Linux installer of the current build.

 ***Note about `git` features:***